HL7/fhir-shc-vaccination-ig/input/pagecontent/vaccination.md

 #### Universal terminology: SNOMED CT

-This IG also supports the use of [SNOMED CT for identifying vaccines][VaccineTypeSNOMED].
+This IG also supports the use of [SNOMED CT for identifying vaccines](VaccineTypeSNOMED).
 Note that some of the SNOMED CT codes that are part of this value set expansion, [including the COVID-19-related SNOMED CT codes][snomed-covid], may be used under the a [Creative Commons Attribution 4.0 International License][cc-ail] as part of [the SNOMED Global Patient Set](https://gps.snomed.org).
 Please refer to <https://gps.snomed.org> to determine which specific SNOMED CT codes may be used under this license.

 [snomed-covid]: https://confluence.ihtsdotools.org/display/snomed/SNOMED+CT+COVID-19+Related+Content
 [cc-ail]: https://creativecommons.org/licenses/by/4.0/